Configuring HTTP Headers for Cloudera AI

-This topic explains how to customize the HTTP headers that are accepted by Cloudera Machine Learning.
+This topic explains how to customize the HTTP headers that are accepted by Cloudera AI.

 Required Role: Site Administrator